ZeusPh/Converters/README.md

 $ python main.py

-depending on however python 3 is called on Terminal
+depending on whatever python 3 is called on Terminal

 ON WINDOWS: